jonluca/blog/_posts/2018-10-28-phone-calls.md

 I want to play around with implementing linear predictive coding (LPC) to synthesize the speech from a residual waveform.
 There are a few signal processing books on my reading list, and I'll update this blog post with any corrections or fun discoveries as I get through those.

 The code for this project lives [here](https://github.com/jonluca/Phone-Audio-Processing).

+## Credits

+Thanks to Peter for noticing an error with the script above:

+> SPEECH_LOW_BAND and SPEECH_UPPER_BAND are in Hz, and do not map directly to the indices of the short_time_fourier_transform

+> The output of the Fourier transform has the range of 0 to 4048Hz (= samplerate/2) over 1025 bins.

+> In this one case you need to divide the desired frequency range by a factor 4 to convert the frequencies to bin indices in the short_time_fourier_transform.

+SPEECH_LOW_BAND =   int(200/4)
+SPEECH_UPPER_BAND = int(3400/4)